-JOURNEYS are six Swiss professional musicians who have delighted a wide range of concert and radio audiences with their funky Smooth-Jazz-Fusion compositions across Europe and North America for more than 15 years.
+JOURNEYS are six Swiss professional musicians who have delighted a wide range of concert and radio audiences with their funky Smooth-Jazz-Fusion compositions across Asia, Europe and North America for more than 15 years.
 Their current, third studio album “Transit”, was released in March 2017.

 The founding of the band JOURNEYS in the year 2000 marks the reunion of a group of old friends.
 The six professional musicians of the band have known each other for years from various projects and collaborations.
 They grew up in a time of musical transitions and speak the same language.
 On stage, they give each other a great deal of creative freedom because they no longer have to prove who they are.
 With great enthusiasm and a spirit of discovery, they can do what they do best: taking their audience on musical journeys across North America, South America, and the Caribbean.